INCLab/CALS/README.md

 ### CALS Architecture
 <p align="center"><img src="https://user-images.githubusercontent.com/51084152/231078252-398a1f02-095d-4fe3-85a0-dc7e9856a35b.png"  width="500" height="300"/></p>

-- There are two versions included: a demo version that works with pre-extracted CSI data in CSV format, and a database version that collects CSI data directly from the Raspberry Pi extractor and stores it in a MySQL database for further process.
+- There are two versions included: a CSV version that works with pre-extracted CSI data in CSV format, and a DB version that collects CSI data directly from the Raspberry Pi extractor and stores it in a MySQL database for further process.
 ---
 ## Prerequisites